loomio/loomio-docs/user_manual/src/groups/membership/index.md

 You only need to be sure that they go into their email inbox (or Loomio account) to receive the invitation, it does not need to go to their "best" email address (eg, to the email they may already use for Loomio).
 The invite is not fixed to the email address you sent it to.
 So if someone already has a Loomio account and you send them an invitation to another email address, they can accept the invitation with their existing account.

-### Invite many at once

-You can send multiple invitations by entering (or copy pasting) multiple email addresses into the who to invite field (separated by commas or spaces).
-When you submit the form (ie, click **Send**) an email will be sent to each of the email addresses you supplied, containing a unique invitation link that can only be used once.
-This email will be sent in your current language.

 ## Managing invitations

 To manage invitations, open the filter/ drop down from the Members tab of your Group page and select **invitations**; choose the three dots to the right of the invitation/ person in question.